rooosenberg/Sentiment-analysis-on-Twitter-data-towards-climate-action/README.md

 ## Data
 - Training: The training of the Regression model was done with the Kaggle dataset [Sentiment140](https://www.kaggle.com/datasets/kazanova/sentiment140).
 - Collected data: It was collected with the python package, Tweepy.
+For the collecte draw data see [Google drive file](https://drive.google.com/drive/folders/1CsGv0CyDpat7TNP4wRuXDuqUBcpkABUj?usp=drive_link).
 - Annotated data: 247 tweets was annoteded as positive, neutral and negative.

 ## BERT-model